NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 I chose [Fauna](https://fauna.com/).

 Fauna is both fast _and_ accurate.
 They can [scientifically back this up](https://fauna.com/blog/faunadbs-official-jepsen-results).
-[Their documentation](https://docs.fauna.com/) and [Chris Biscardi](https://twitter.com/chrisbiscardi) talking about it on his stream, and even making an [Egghead course](https://egghead.io/playlists/the-complete-guide-to-faunadb-74bef44b) about Fauna pushed me towards picking it.
+[Their documentation](https://docs.fauna.com/) combined with [Chris Biscardi](https://twitter.com/chrisbiscardi) talking about it, and even making an [Egghead course](https://egghead.io/playlists/the-complete-guide-to-faunadb-74bef44b) about Fauna pushed me towards picking it.

 ## Adding the database connection to the GraphQL context